MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Vactor trucks will be in the area to operate vacuum pumps necessary to clean the pipes prior to the lining and maintain sewer service during the lining.
-Vactor trucks generate noise and will be in place for up to several hours at a time.
+Vactor trucks are in the area to operate vacuum pumps necessary to clean the pipes prior to the lining and maintain sewer service during the lining.
+Vactor trucks generate noise and can be in place for up to several hours at a time.

 The CIPP work requires dry conditions to complete, so the schedule may fluctuate due to weather, conditions underground, traffic impacts, subcontractor schedules, and availability of materials.

 If you have a question or concern, call the project hotline at 503-823-5315, leave a message, and your call will be returned by the next business day.